Teaching Qualification: Gymnasium

-In winter and summer term
+In the winter and summer semester

-No, this program does not have restricted admission based on grades.
+No, this program does not have restricted admission based on grades

-Information on the documents required for enrollment can be found on the homepage of the Registrar's Office.
+Information on the documents required for enrollment can be found on the homepage of the Registrars Office.

 Information on the application documents for international applicants